petaverse-cloud/pv-docs-site/docs/petority/general-setting/refresh-rates.md

 2. Access Settings:

-	Tap **User** > **Setting** > **Location frequency**
+	Tap **User** > **Setting** > **Tracking intervals**.

 3. Select Your Preferred Rate:

-	Choose from the available refresh rate options (**10** seconds, **30** seconds, **60** seconds, or **90** seconds) based on your tracking needs and preferences.
+	Choose from the available Tracking interval options (**10** seconds, **30** seconds, or **60** seconds) based on your tracking needs and preferences.

 4. Save Changes:

-	After selecting your desired refresh rate, save the changes to apply the new settings.
+	After selecting your desired Tracking interval, save the changes to apply the new settings.

-Petority's customizable refresh rate feature empowers users to fine-tune their tracking experience.
+Petority's customizable Tracking interval feature empowers users to fine-tune their tracking experience.
 Whether you need real-time updates or prioritize device battery life, there's a refresh rate option to suit your requirements.
 By configuring these settings, you can ensure that you are getting the most out of Petority while keeping your pet safe and healthy.